 If a tangible asset has income, then the expenses are not automatically assumed to be tax-deductible.
 The deductible amount is entered as the tax deduction, which could be more or less than the expenses.
 For example, if you rent out a room in your main home, there's currently a fixed tax allowance which you can enter as the Tax Deductions.
 (It doesn't matter if your income is less than the tax deduction, as then it will only be partially utilised.)

-Once your details have been input, EvolveMyRetirement® does the rest.
+Once your details have been input, EvolveMyRetirement® starts the process of generating a strategy.
 At the click of a button, the process begins, running in the background even if you log out of your account.

-Unlike any other cash flow calculator available, EvolveMyRetirement® uses a powerful combination of Genetic Algorithms and Monte Carlo Simulation to deliver the outlook for your future cash flow, and develop an individual personal financial strategy that optimises that outlook.
+Unlike any other cash flow calculator available, EvolveMyRetirement® uses a powerful combination of Genetic Algorithms and Monte Carlo Simulation to deliver the outlook for your future cash flow.
+It develops a modelled strategy based on your inputs.

 Once it’s ready, you’ll be able to view your strategy, together with its implications for your financial future.
-You can then make manual changes to your strategy, or get the program to optimise it further.
+You can then make manual changes to your strategy, or run the automated process again to explore alternative strategy options.